My first fight stick mod: The Aggretstick

 Back in 2014, when Ultra Street Fighter IV released and I was starting my first ill-fated attempt at joining the local FGC, my wife Michelle showed an outside interest in playing some fighting games.

 To help her along, we picked up a cheap, secondhand fight stick from Cashies.
 The stick - a MadCatz WWE All-Stars BrawlStick - was functional but fugly.
 It was basically a reskinned version of the lower-cost ‘MadCatz Arcade Fighting Stick’ developed for Street Fighter IV’s launch.
-Given MadCatz based the BrawlStick on an already popular stick, it had a solid shell and form factor, just a shitty design.
+Given MadCatz based the BrawlStick on an already popular model, it had a solid shell and form factor, just a shitty design.

-Unfortunately, Michelle dropped off fighting games not long after, having only a casual interest, and the stick sat under her TV for 7 years.
+Unfortunately, Michelle dropped off fighting games not long after, having only had a casual interest, and the stick sat under her TV for 7 years.

 Until, that is, we found it last year when giving the house a sort.
-Recoiling at its awful artwork, laden with fucked-up cartoony wrestlers, I thought I’d try giving it a refresh with a design that was more her style.
+Recoiling at its awful artwork laden with fucked-up cartoony wrestlers, I thought I’d try giving it a refresh with a design that was more her style.

 Here’s a quick overview of how the process went.
 I didn’t know I would write about it at the time, so this isn’t a comprehensive step-by-step guide, just a high-level overview about what I needed to consider and buy.